HTWu666/Monitor_Redis_Cluster/README.md

 # Monitor_Redis_Cluster
 ## Setup Redis
 ### Installation
+To install Redis on your system, use the following command.
+This will install the Redis server which is the first step to setting up your Redis Cluster.
 ```
 sudo apt install redis-server
 ```
 ### Configuration
+Configuring your Redis instance for clustering involves setting several options in the Redis configuration file.
 ```
 # Set the Redis listening port
 port 7000